Our Flood Alleviation Schemes - Rothes

 Rothes has a long history of flooding.
 On numerous occasions properties have been flooded from a combination of the Back Burn, the Burn of Rothes and the Black Burn.

 The £25 million Rothes Flood Alleviation Scheme was carried out to alleviate flooding from these burns, and was completed in May 2011 - £2.4 million under budget.

 A flood event in August 2014 tested the scheme, and it is estimated that it prevented flooding to around 200 residential and 18 commercial properties, avoiding damages of around £6.5 million.

 - Channel widening

 - Reinforced concrete flood walls and mini-piled foundation

 - Earthworks embankments

 - Bank protection works to prevent future scour

 The works were programmed to suit various environmental constraints, including salmon spawning.

-The scheme provides a standard of flood protection of at least 1 in 100 years plus an allowance for climate change.
+The scheme provides a standard of flood protection of 1 in 100 years plus an allowance for climate change.